Satya-789/ML-Project---Insurance-Price-Predictor/README.md

 📂 These artifacts enable a robust two-stage deployment strategy for production use.

-🔗 Insurance Premium Prediction App- https://ml-project---insurance-price-predictor.streamlit.app/
+🔗 Insurance Premium Prediction App:- https://ml-project---insurance-price-predictor.streamlit.app/